Hwang Jae-hwan

-Hwang Jae-hwan (황재환; born 12 April 2001) is a South Korean footballer who plays as a midfielder or winger for Chungnam Asan.
+Hwang Jae-hwan (황재환; born 12 April 2001) is a South Korean footballer who plays as a midfielder or winger for Pohang Steelers.

 Career

 Hwang started his career with South Korean top flight side Ulsan, helping them win the league.
 Before the second half of 2019–20, he was sent on loan to 1.
 FC Köln II in the German fourth tier.